michaelmusick/341_webDev_fall2016/README.md

 - If you are interested in some supplemental reading on HTML and CSS, The [HTML & CSS book](http://www.htmlandcssbook.com/) is a nice one.

 ## Server Hosting
-You will be expected to purchase hosting space.
-We recommend BlueHost.org.
+You will be expected to purchase hosting space for your work between October and the end of the semester.
+We recommend [`BlueHost.org`](bluehost.org).

 ## Goals
 - Representing yourself online